0xmaverics/FAISAA/README.md

 # FAISAA
-A fully web3-driven Ecosystem forging DEFI on CoreDAO
+A fully Web3-driven Ecosystem Forging DeFi on CoreDAO